 - 1. Non-Executive Chairman's Office: The Chairperson of the Company is Executive at present. - 2.
 Shareholders' Rights: As the quarterly and half yearly financial performance along with significant events are published in the newspapers and are also posted on the Company's website, the same are not being sent to the shareholders. - 3.
-Modified Opinion in Auditors Report: The Company's financial statement for the financial year 2018-2019 does not contain any modified audit opinion. - 4.
-Separate posts of Chairman and CEO: The Company only have Chairman, no CEO of the Company is appointed as on 31st March, 2019 - 5.
+Modified Opinion in Auditors Report: The Company's financial statement for the financial year 2019-2020 does not contain any modified audit opinion. - 4.
+Separate posts of Chairman and CEO: The Company only has only Chairman and no CEO of the Company is appointed as on 31stMarch, 2020. - 5.
 Reporting of Internal Auditor: The Internal Auditor reports to the Audit Committee.